umindunio/umindunio/README.md

 **`Freelancer · Founder of UCODEZ · Data Science Graduate`**

-I'm a data science graduate, freelancer and founder working on data-driven analytics and practical IT solutions.
+I work on data-driven analytics and practical IT solutions, focusing on clarity, reliability and real-world use.